apguerrera/BokkyPooBahsDateTimeLibrary/audit/README.md

 ## Risks

-As it is a library, the main risk is external developers incorrectly implementing functions, passing incorrectly formatted values into the functions or using values that are out of the tested range (1970-2345).
-To combat this risk, it should be noted there are two helper functions that can be used initially to verify before using one of the library functions.
+the main risk is external developers incorrectly implementing functions.
+To combat this risk, it should be noted there are two helper functions that can be used initially to verify an input before using one of the library functions.

 <br />